 Providers will submit all pharmacy claims as well as prior authorization requests to HealthKeepers, Inc. Providers may call Anthem HealthKeepers Plus Provider Services at 800-901-0020 or visit the website at https://providers.anthem.com/va for access to the Preferred Drug List and prior authorization information.

 Pharmacy Prior Authorization

-For any drugs that require prior authorization, providers must contact HealthKeepers, Inc. HealthKeepers, Inc. will provide a response by telephone or other telecommunication device according to the time frames below:
+For any drugs that require prior authorization, provider must contact HealthKeepers, Inc. HealthKeepers, Inc. will provide a response by telephone or other telecommunication device within 24 hours.